-Returns the control flow graph for the function, or NULL if this information is not available.
-The BPatch flowGraph is described in section 4.14.
+Return the control flow graph for the function, or NULL if this information is not available.
+The BPatch_flowGraph is described in section 4.14.

-'''

-bool findOverlapping(BPatch Vector<BPatch function > &funcs)
+bool findOverlapping(BPatch_Vector<BPatch_function > &funcs)

-'''

-Determines which other functions overlap with the current function (see Section 2).
-Returns true if other functions overlap the current function; the overlapping functions are added to the funcs vector.
-Returns false if no other functions overlap the current function.
+Determine which functions overlap with the current function (see Section 2).
+Return true if other functions overlap the current function; the overlapping functions are added to the funcs vector.
+Return false if no other functions overlap the current function.

-''' BPatch_dependenceGraphNode getDataDependenceGraph (BPatch instruction inst) implemented on SPARC and x86 '''

-Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial data dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
+DEPRECATED BPatch_dependenceGraphNode getDataDependenceGraph (BPatch_instruction inst) implemented on x86 DEPRECATED Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial data dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
 A data dependence graph reflects the data dependence relations between instructions.
 Currently, data dependence graph does not take aliases into consideration.

-Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial control dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
+DEPRECATED BPatch_dependenceGraphNode getControlDependenceGraph (BPatch_instruction inst) implemented on x86 DEPRECATED Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial control dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
 A control dependence graph reflects the control dependence relations between instructions.

-Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial program dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
+DEPRECATED BPatch_dependenceGraphNode getProgramDependenceGraph (BPatch_instruction inst) implemented on x86 DEPRECATED Returns a handle to the BPatch_dependenceGraphNode object used to navigate through the partial program dependence graph that includes the instruction inst and its predecessors, or NULL if this information is not available.
 A program dependence graph is merely a union of data and control dependence graphs.
 Currently, program dependence graph does not take aliases into consideration.

-'''

-BPatch_dependenceGraphNode getSlice(BPatch_instruction inst)

-implemented on SPARC and x86
+DEPRECATED BPatch_dependenceGraphNode getSlice(BPatch_instruction inst) implemented on x86

-'''
+DEPRECATED